Linking Enterprise Risk Management and Strategic Planning at the University of Maryland, Baltimore

 Jenny Owens is Vice Provost of Academic Affairs and Strategic Initiatives at University of Maryland, Baltimore.

-Peter Murray is Chief information Officer and Senior Vice President of Information Technology at University of Maryland, Baltimore
+Peter Murray is Senior Vice President for Information Technology and Chief Information Officer at University of Maryland, Baltimore

 Victoria Meadows is Assistant Director, Enterprise Risk Management Program, at University of Maryland, Baltimore.